india as a teenager

 7. Never expect the food to taste bland

-The food in India is a lot different than it is here.
-I am going, to be honest, and say I wasn’t the biggest fan of it.
+The food in India is a lot different from what it is here.
+I am going to be honest and say I wasn’t the biggest fan of it.
 You couldn’t get anything that wasn’t all dolled up with spices.
 But there were some things that I loved, like chai (tea) and chicken tikka.
 The food there is way different from what I usually eat, but it was a good change during those two weeks.

 8. How important tradition and family are in their culture